nhsd-exeter/dos-integration/scripts/compare_di_to_dos_scripts/readme.md

 ### **Running the Python Script**

-To run the `compare_di_change_events_to_dos.py` python script the file path for the DI change event extracts and the dos specified dates extract need to be specified:
+To run the `compare_di_change_events_to_dos.py` Python script the file path for the DI change event extracts and the dos specified dates extract need to be specified:

     python compare_di_change_events_to_dos.py di_extract.json dos_specified_dates.csv